-Project/Performance Site Location(s) Form
+Project/Performance Site Location(s) Form (Grants.gov form)

-Provide the primary location and any other locations where the project activity will occur during the period of performance.
-The primary location is the council's headquarters.
+Provide the primary location and any other locations where you will conduct project activities during the period of performance.

-Enter your congressional district using the two-letter state abbreviation followed by your three-character district number.
-For example, if your council is in the 5th congressional district of Alabama, enter "AL-005."
-If your council is in a state or U.S. jurisdiction that does not have districts, enter "000" in place of the district number.
-If your council is outside the U.S., enter "00-000.
+Enter congressional districts using the two-letter state abbreviation followed by your threecharacter district number.
+For example, if your institution is in the 5th congressional district of Alabama, enter "AL-005."
+If your institution is in a state or U.S. jurisdiction that does not have districts, enter "000" in place of the district number.
+If your institution is outside the U.S., enter "00-000."

 The form has space for 300 sites.
 If your project includes additional locations, list them in a separate document.
-Save the document as a PDF named additional locations.pdf and attach it under "Additional Locations."
+Save the document as a PDF named additionallocations.pdf and attach it under "Additional Locations."